sclavijosuero/cypress-schema-validator/README.md

 When a test fails, the Cypress log will show the message: "❌ **FAILED - THE RESPONSE BODY IS NOT VALID AGAINST THE SCHEMA**"; indicating the total number of errors: _(Number of schema errors: N_).

-Also, the Cypress log will show an entry for each of the individual schema validation errors as provided by Ajv.
+Also, the Cypress log will show an entry for each of the individual schema validation errors as provided by AJV or ZOD.
 The errors that correspond to missing fields in the data validated are marked with the symbol ❌, and the rest of the errors like with the symbol ⚠️.

 ![Test Failed Overview](images/error11_a.png)